-Homeopathy School International accepts students from all walks of life.
+The School accepts students from a variety of backgrounds.

 - Access to a computer with MS Word software